-If you're investing in Digital Advertising, you're a victim to some form of Ad Fraud.
-This may come to you as a shock or you're fairly new to this.
-For the latter, I feel you.
+If you're investing in digital advertising, you're a victim of some form of ad fraud.
+This may come as a shock to you, or you're relatively new to this.
+For the latter, we understand.

 Advertisers lost Rs.
 11300 crores ($1.63 Billion) to Ad Fraud in 2018 (according to a report by TechARC), yet they fail to realize the extent of this problem.
-I don't blame them, since there's very little information about this on the web.
+We don't blame them since there's very little information about this on the web.

-The problem is its difficult to understand who causes the fraud and who can protect you from it.
-As an Advertiser if you rely on Agencies, Ad Networks, Publishers, or Demand-Side Platforms (DSPs) to eradicate Ad Fraud, you'll be on your own to defend yourselves.
+It's difficult to understand who's committing fraud and who can protect you from it.
+As an advertiser, if you rely on Agencies, Ad Networks, Publishers, or Demand-Side Platforms (DSPs) to eradicate Ad Fraud, you'll be on your own to defend yourselves.

-Most large enterprises can have an entire team of Specialists in charge for managing Digital Campaigns and minimizing the impact of Ad Fraud.
+Most large enterprises have an entire team of specialists in charge of managing digital campaigns and minimizing ad fraud's impact.

-However, most online businesses would simply rely on Google Analytics or any other Web analytical tool to monitor their campaigns & believe that ad networks, DSPs or other platforms monitoring bot traffic for them will be enough.
+However, most online businesses rely on Google Analytics or any other web analytical tool to monitor their campaigns.
+They believe that ad networks, DSPs, or other platforms monitoring bot traffic for them will be enough.

 But is it?

-There are millions of bad bots traversing the internet everyday, and many of these have gotten better at acting as human.
-These bots pass through your system everyday and affect the metrics on which you set your Campaign goals.
+There are millions of bad bots traversing the internet every day, and many of them have gotten better at acting like humans.
+These bots pass through your system and affect the metrics on which you set your campaign goals.

 This system allows fraudsters to take advantage by spoofing and creating low-quality sites and selling them as high-value inventory.
-Instead of humans, the ads are then clicked on by numerous malicious bots that bleed your ad budget little by little until it is completely exhausted.
-Also often these malicious bots acting as humans get tagged for re-marketing campaigns.
+Instead of humans, the ads are then clicked on by numerous malicious bots that bleed your ad budget little by little until it is entirely exhausted.
+Also, often these malicious bots acting as humans get tagged for re-marketing campaigns.

-This is bad news for the advertising industry, as most of us won't be able to tell the difference between a bot acting as a human and actual human.
-Our analytical numbers are manipulated with false data, tricking us to think that the campaigns are performing, and we end up re-investing and wasting more of our Marketing Budgets.
+This is bad news for the advertising industry, as most of us won't be able to tell the difference between a bot acting like a human and an actual human.
+Our analytical numbers are manipulated with false data, tricking us into thinking that the campaigns are performing, and we end up re-investing and wasting more of our marketing budgets.